-CEQ regulations (40 CFR 1505.2) require agencies to identify the environmentally preferable alternative.
+Forest Service NEPA regulations define the "environmentally preferable alternative" (36 CFR 220.3), but there is no requirement that the environmentally preferable alternative be selected.
 The environmentally preferable alternative is the alternative that will promote the national environmental policy, as expressed in NEPA Section 101, and that will cause the least damage to the biological and physical environment and best protect, preserve, and enhance historic, cultural, and natural resources.
-As described in part 3 of the Draft ROD, of the action alternatives the Alternative 6 tailings storage location results in reduced impacts with respect to water quality, water resources, public safety, recreation and scenic values, and tribal values.
+As described in part 3 of the Draft ROD, of the action alternatives the Alternative 6 - Skunk Camp tailings storage location results in reduced impacts with respect to water quality, water resources, public safety, recreation and scenic values, and Tribal values.